ToshioCP/Gtk4-tutorial/sec8.md

   - t.name is a target name
   - t.prerequisites is an array of prerequisits.
   - t.source is the first element of prerequisites.
-- sh is a method to give the following string to shell as an argument and execute.
+- sh is a method to give the following string to shell as an argument and execute the shell.
 - 16-21: Loop by each element of the array of objfiles.
 Each object depends on corresponding source file.
 - 23-25: resouce file depends on xml file and ui file.